November 1963 · Harris/Newsweek Survey

 Published model · All-or-Nothing Scenarios · Part 2: Fine-Tuning Simulator →

-Three weeks before his assassination, 57% of Americans approved of Kennedy.
+Just before his assassination, 57% of Americans approved of President Kennedy's performance.
 What drove that number — and what could have changed it?

 Pin every respondent to one chosen response level per factor and see how the headline shifts.

-Change one or more factors below and click Run scenario to see how JFK's approval probability shifts.
+Filter to a subgroup (or stick with All respondents), set one or more factors below, then click Run scenario to see how approval shifts.

 How to Use This Tool

 Use the preset buttons for a quick start, or use the dropdowns to set each factor yourself.
-The colored bar beneath each label shows its model leverage — the approval swing from best to worst response on that variable.
-You can set one factor or several before running.
+The colored bar beneath each label shows that variable's model leverage — the approval swing from its worst to best level, holding the others fixed.
+You can set one factor or several at once; the model accounts for all variables jointly.

-Click Run scenario to send your settings through the published logistic regression model.
+Click Run scenario to send your settings through the active model.
 The result shows the projected approval rate and a 95% confidence interval.
 The How certain is this result? chart shows 10,000 simulated outcomes so you can see how much the baseline and your scenario overlap.

 Click Explore Each Factor after a run to see a full per-variable sensitivity breakdown.
 Each card shows the predicted approval at every level of that variable, holding your other settings fixed.
 Combined best/worst cards show the result of taking every variable's best or worst level at once.